 Unless you’ve worked with an electrician first-hand, you probably don’t realise what their jobs entail.
-From his top tips to his strangest experience, we met with Dave from Pearce Electrical to get the answers to our biggest electrical questions.
+From his top tips to his strangest experience, I met with Dave from Pearce Electrical to get the answers to your biggest electrical questions.

 What question do you get asked by clients most often?